Creating Detection Rules

 • Blocking rules - Conditions that immediately block pages

 Each of these rules has their own schema.
-You can create a custom rules file and host it anywhere publicly (e.g. your own fork of Check's GitHub repo, as an Azure Blob file, etc.), by default Check will always load the CyberDrain rule set from our repository.
-Sometimes you have custom pages, or specific logon pages that have a pattern that must be added, you can add these exclusions in your own configuration file, or contribute to the primary repository.
+You can create a custom rules file and host it anywhere publicly (e.g. your own fork of Check's GitHub repo, as an Azure Blob file, etc.).
+By default, Check loads the CyberDrain rule set from our repository every 24 hours (configurable).
+Custom rules URLs must be CORS-accessible and return valid JSON matching the schema.

-Contributions to our pages can be done via https://github.com/CyberDrain/Check/blob/main/rules/detection-rules.json
+Contributions to our rules can be done via https://github.com/CyberDrain/Check/blob/main/rules/detection-rules.json

 Exclusions